uberspark/uberxmhf/tee-sdk/README.md

     to communicate with _services_.
 This library supports multiple _device_ back-ends, abstracting them in such a way that most _client_ code can be oblivious to which back-end is in use.
+  * [toolchain](toolchain) A cross-compiling toolchain for compiling and linking PALs.
+Implemented as wrappers around gcc.
   * [ports](ports) Support libraries for _services_.
 These have been
     ported to run in a trusted environment provided by some _device_. i.e., they do not make system calls, and all dependencies should